A fresh twist on a classic! Frozen Strawberry Basil Margaritas with basil-salt rim. Naturally sweetened!

 Cinco de Mayo is right around the corner, and I couldn’t think of a better way to celebrate than with these frozen strawberry basil margaritas.
 A little bit sweet, a little bit aromatic with just the right amount of tartness.

-To make these strawberry margaritas really pop, I’m stripping down the ingredients to just the basics: strawberries, lime, tequila, Cointreau, and a touch of agave for added sweetness.
+To make these frozen strawberry basil margaritas really pop, I’m stripping down the ingredients to just the basics: strawberries, lime, tequila, Cointreau, and a touch of agave for added sweetness.
 The addition of basil is a summer touch that elevates this frozen fruit cocktail to a whole new level.

 If you’re feeling extra fancy, rim the glasses with homemade basil salt.